markcarey/airtist/README.md

   - NFT auctions
 - Mobile apps for iOS and Android
 - Better support for web3-native users (use own wallet instead of Safe, on-chain Subscriptions, etc.)
-- Production launch to Layer2(s) and ETH mainnet (with higher prices)
+- Production launch to multiple chains

 ## Links